tongngocminhanh/MAUI_App_SDR/MySEProject/Documentation/README.md

     }
 }
 ```
-After initialization of the used parameter, next is the multiple distinguished drawing functions.
+After parameters initialization comes the multiple distinguished drawing functions.
 Necessary parameters are defined on the method signature.
-The components include specifications as: the availability of the function, *public void* in this case, the function name, and used-parameter names along with their types.
+The components include specifications as: the availability of the function, *public void*, the function name, and used-parameter names along with their types.
 All of the created drawing functions are shown below.

 ```csharp
         public void DrawInnerBorder(ICanvas canvas, RectF dirtyRect)